doomed51/doomed51.github.io/_posts/2024-10-16-quick-personal-site.md

     - Repository name has to be `<<account_name>>.github.io`
     - Make sure `Public` is selected
 3. Setup [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site)
-4. Build out the custom landing page
+4. Build out the custom landing page in Markdown

 The beautiful thing about this is that **no prior coding experience is required**.
 Github handles all the html generation so you can focus on the content.
-You just need to invest ~1-2hrs into learning git
+You just need to invest ~1-2hrs into learning git and Markdown.

+Here is a (cheatsheet for Markdown)[yyhttps://www.markdownguide.org/cheat-sheet/]

 ##### Optionally: